All Products

 Overview

-Collect Metadata is a core feature for building an enterprise-level data map and achieving unified data asset management.
-It runs crawlers to automatically extract technical metadata, such as databases, tables, and fields, along with data lineage and partition information.
-The crawlers extract this information from various DataWorks data sources, such as MaxCompute, Hologres, MySQL, and CDH Hive, that are distributed across different workspaces in the same region.
-The collected metadata is then consolidated in DataWorks Data Map to provide a unified data view.
+Metadata collection is essential for building an enterprise-level data map and managing data assets.
+It uses crawlers to automatically extract technical metadata (databases, tables, columns), data lineage, and partition information from DataWorks data sources (such as MaxCompute, Hologres, MySQL, and CDH Hive) across workspaces in the same region.
+This metadata is aggregated into DataWorks Data Map to provide a unified data view.

-• Build a unified data view: Break down data silos by centrally managing heterogeneous metadata from multiple sources.
+• Build a unified data view: Break down data silos and centrally manage multi-source heterogeneous metadata.

-• Support data discovery and search: Enable data consumers to quickly and accurately find the data they need.
+• Enable data discovery and search: Allow data consumers to quickly and accurately find the data they need.

-• Empower data governance: Perform data classification, permission control, quality monitoring, and lifecycle management based on complete metadata.
+• Empower data governance: Perform data classification, grading, access control, quality monitoring, and lifecycle management based on complete metadata.

 Billing

-Each collection task consumes 0.25 CU × task runtime by default, which incurs resource group fees.
-Each successful collection generates a scheduling instance, which incurs task scheduling fees.
+By default, each collection task consumes 0.25 CUs × task runtime.
+For more information, see Resource group fees.
+Each successful collection generates a scheduling instance.
+For more information, see Scheduling instance fees.

-• When you acquire metadata from a data source that uses a whitelist for access control, you must configure the database whitelist in advance.
-For more information, see Metadata collection whitelist.
+• If the data source uses whitelist access control, you must configure the database whitelist.
+For more information, see Metadata Collection Whitelist.

-• Cross-region collect metadata is not recommended.
-The DataWorks region should be the same as the data source region.
-To perform cross-region collect metadata, you must use a public endpoint when you create the data source.
+• Cross-region metadata collection is not recommended.
+Ensure DataWorks and the data source are in the same region.
+To collect metadata across regions, use a public IP address when creating the data source.
 For more information, see Data Source Management.

 1. Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose Data Governance > Data Map.
 On the page that appears, click Go to Data Map.

-2. In the navigation pane on the left, click image to go to the collect metadata page.
+2. In the left navigation pane, click image to go to the metadata collection page.

 Built-in crawlers

-System-built-in crawlers are pre-configured by the DataWorks platform and run automatically in near real-time.
-They are primarily used to collect core metadata that is deeply integrated with DataWorks.
-You do not need to create them.
-You only need to manage their scope.
+Built-in crawlers are preconfigured and run automatically by DataWorks in near real-time.
+They collect core metadata integrated with DataWorks.
+You do not need to create them; you only need to manage their scope.

 Important